-The Contractor shall utilize a standardized Health Risk Assessment (HRA) tool, as approved by the Department, to determine an Enrollee's general needs for participation in the PHM Program.
-The completion rate of an initial and annual HRA should be twenty percent (20%) or greater for each and identify Enrollees who may require an Enrollee Needs Assessment.
-The information to be collected shall include, at a minimum 1) General characteristics and health needs; 2) Health status and behaviors; 3) Health education and cultural and linguistic needs; 4) Health Disparities; 5) Social Determinants of Health (SDoH); 6) Behavioral health status; 7) Any gaps in needed services and resources even if they are not Covered Services; and 8) race, ethnicity and gender.
+The Contractor shall utilize a standardized Health Risk Assessment (HRA) tool, as approved by the Department, to determine an Enrollee's general needs for participation in the PHM Program and to identify Enrollees who may require an Enrollee Needs Assessment.
+Information to be collected shall include, at a minimum, demographic information, current physical health, behavioral health status, and social determinants of health-1) General characteristics and health needs; 2) Health status and behaviors; 3) Health education and cultural and linguistic needs; 4) Health Disparities; 5) Social Determinants of Health (SDOH); 6) Behavioral health status and 7) Any gaps in needed services and resources even if they are not Covered Services.
 As part of the HRA process, the Contractor shall explain the purpose to Enrollees and available PHM Program services should they be determined in need of such services.